MinterTeam/minter-js-sdk/README.md

 ```

 ### .estimateCoinSellAll()
-Estimate how many coins you will get for selling all units of some other coin that you have on your balance.
+Estimate how many coins you will get for selling some other coins by SellAll transaction.

 ```js
 /**